- As low as $327/Night

 Summary:

-Adorned with bright curtains and retro wallpaper, this vintage-inspired room offers two plush queen beds and a enchanting view of our seasonal outdoor pool!
+Adorned with bright curtains and retro wallpaper, this vintage-inspired room offers two plush queen beds and a delightful view of our seasonal outdoor pool!
 Keep drinks cold in the mini-refrigerator and reheat your leftovers in the in-room microwave.
 Modern amenities also include complimentary WiFi, USB charging ports, and a flat-screen TV for when you're ready to relax in the comfort of your room.

 Other Things to Note: